Alena18/HANGaDICTATOR/README.md

 | Checkout urls.py | [CI PEP8](https://pep8ci.herokuapp.com/https://raw.githubusercontent.com/Alena18/hangadictator/main/checkout/urls.py) | ![screenshot](documentation/py-validation-checkout-urls.png) | W292 no newline at end of file |
 | Profiles models.py | [CI PEP8](https://pep8ci.herokuapp.com/https://raw.githubusercontent.com/Alena18/hangadictator/main/profiles/models.py) | ![screenshot](documentation/py-validation-profiles-models.png) | Pass: No Errors |
 | x | x | x | repeat for all remaining Python files |

-## Lighthouse Audit

-Use this space to discuss testing the live/deployed site's Lighthouse Audit reports.
-Avoid testing the local version (especially if developing in Gitpod), as this can have knock-on effects of performance.

-If you don't have Lighthouse in your Developer Tools, it can be added as an [extension](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk).

-Don't just test the home page (unless it's a single-page application).
-Make sure to test the Lighthouse Audit results for all of your pages.

 **IMPORTANT**: You must provide screenshots of the results, to "prove" that you've actually tested them.